Thomas Ashe

-Thomas Patrick Ashe (Tomás Pádraig Ághas; 12 January 1885 – 25 September 1917) was a member of the Gaelic League, the Gaelic Athletic Association, the Irish Republican Brotherhood (IRB) and a founding member of the Irish Volunteers.
+Thomas Patrick Ashe (Tomás Pádraig Ághas; 12 January 1885 – 25 September 1917) was an Irish revolutionary and politician.
+He was a member of the Gaelic League, the Gaelic Athletic Association, the Irish Republican Brotherhood (IRB) and a founding member of the Irish Volunteers.

+He was a senior commander in the Easter Rising of 1916.
+After release from prison just over a year later he was soon re-arrested on separate charges of sedition, and died as a result of forcible feeding whilst on hunger strike in prison.

 Background

 Thomas Ashe was born in the townland of Kinard East, Lispole, Dingle, County Kerry, Ireland, to Gregory Ashe (d.
 1927), a farmer, and his wife Ellen Hanifin, on 12 January 1885, according to his baptismal record and his sister Nora, or 15 March 1885, according to state birth records.
 His was a family of ten, seven boys and three girls.
 Thomas was the seventh child, with three brothers following him.
 His mother died aged 58, some years before Thomas died.
 Both Irish and English were spoken in their house, with Thomas's father being a great Irish Scholar and learners of Irish used to come to listen to his stories.

 Having entered De La Salle Training College, Waterford, in 1905 he began his teaching career as principal of Corduff National School, Lusk, County Dublin, in 1908.
 He taught Irish in Corduff school.
 He was fond of the Irish language and started branches of the Gaelic League in Skerries and other neighbouring villages.
 According to his sister Nora he would get the children to march over a Union Jack.
 Ashe was a member of the Irish National Teachers Organisation.

-He spent his last years before his death teaching children in Lusk, where he founded the award-winning Lusk Black Raven Pipe Band as well as Round Towers Lusk Gaelic Athletic Association (GAA) club in 1906.
+He spent his last years before his death teaching children in Lusk, where he founded the award-winning Lusk Black Raven Pipe Band, as well as Round Towers Lusk Gaelic Athletic Association (GAA) Club, in 1906.

 Prior to the rising

 Ashe joined the Irish Volunteers upon its foundation in November 1913.
-He was a member of the Keating Branch of the Gaelic League.
-He was a member of the Lusk company of the volunteers and probably founded it.
-He sat on the governing body of the Gaelic League and collected considerable sums of money during a trip to the USA in 1914 for both the Volunteers and the League.
+He was a member of the Keating Branch of the Gaelic League and the Lusk company of the volunteers and probably founded it.
+He sat on the governing body of the Gaelic League, and collected considerable sums of money during a trip to the US in 1914 for both the Volunteers and the League.